gold-mir/pig-latin-translator/specs.md

   * Example Input: writing
   * Example Output: itingwray

-###'Y' is treated as a consonant when it's the first letter in a word.
+###'Y' is treated as a consonant when it's the first letter in a word. -done
   * Example Input: yellow
   * Example Output: ellowyay